aghose/fullstack_vue_express/README.md

 run:
     npm run dev

-    from root directory.
+    from ROOT directory.
 This starts up a server on localhost: 5000

 run:
     npm run serve

-    from client directory.
+    from CLIENT directory.
 This sets up a client on localhost: 8080